 What are they?

-The wisdom teeth are the third set of molars, which erupt around the age of 17-25, in each quadrant- upper right, upper left, lower right, lower left-of the mouth.
+The wisdom teeth are the third set of molars, which erupt around the age of 17-25, in each quadrant- upper right, upper left, lower right, and lower left of the mouth.
 They are referred to as wisdom teeth because of their late timing in showing up, which is the age when a person enters the stage of maturity and is supposed to become wise.

 Although in most cases one or more wisdom teeth are absent; it is still possible to have more than four of them, the supernumerary teeth.
-These set of teeth cause mild pain when they are pushing against the gum to come out.
-Aligned and fully erupted wisdom teeth are a boon to a healthy mouth as opposed to misaligned, and half erupted ones which prove to be a curse.
+These sets of teeth cause mild pain when they are pushing against the gum to come out.
+Aligned and fully erupted wisdom teeth are a boon to a healthy mouth as opposed to misaligned, and half-erupted ones which prove to be a curse.

 Why are they undesirable?

-Misaligned wisdom teeth are the ones which grow against the natural flow of the teeth, they may point towards or away from the tongue, or emerge at an angle which may be in the direction of or away from the second set of molars.
-This makes cleaning them a difficult task and therefore causes cavity build up around the area.
+Misaligned wisdom teeth are the ones that grow against the natural flow of the teeth, they may point towards or away from the tongue, or emerge at an angle that may be in the direction of or away from the second set of molars.
+This makes cleaning them a difficult task and therefore causes cavity build-up around the area.

 What problems do they cause?

-According to the American Dental Association, wisdom teeth become a real problem when they cause the surrounding area to pain, or become prone to repeated infections, cysts, tumors and gum diseases.
-They may also be the one responsible for causing tooth decay around them.
+According to the American Dental Association, wisdom teeth become a real problem when they cause the surrounding area to pain or become prone to repeated infections, cysts, tumors, and gum diseases.
+They may also be the ones responsible for causing tooth decay around them.

 Such situations necessitate the removal of our wise tooth!
 It is then advised that one should get the tooth removed before its roots get a stronger hold of the jaw.